bathanh0309/bathanh0309/README.md

 ## 🎯 About Me

 I'm an Electronics and Telecommunications Engineering student specializing in **IoT/Embedded Systems**, **Computer Vision**, and **Signal Processing**.
 I'm passionate about building practical solutions that bridge hardware and software.

-**Currently focused on:**
-- Embedded systems development with ESP32 and FreeRTOS
-- Computer vision applications using TensorFlow and OpenCV
-- Digital signal processing and communications systems

 ---